 For Risacher, this study also highlighted the importance for scientists and physicians to consider asking patients direct and specific questions regarding head injury.
 While 25 percent of participants from the local IMAS cohort mentioned a history of head injury when specifically asked, only six percent of participants from ADNI cited head injuries.
 This difference suggests specific questions were either not asked to participants or some weren’t certain that even minor head injuries were worth mentioning to their physician.

 “If a doctor asks ‘What’s your medical history,’ not many people realize that certain head injuries are worth mentioning,” Risacher said.
 “Maybe you hit your head and were dazed for a few days, but then it passed.
-This research shows that that might not be the case.
+This research shows that might not be the case.
 You might have recovered, but your brain may still have an impact from that head injury which could lead to increased tau down the road.”

 By asking patients more specific questions, not only can they reveal more of their medical history, but it could also lead to a more personalized approach to their health care.
 Illnesses like cardiovascular disease, diabetes and traumatic brain injury are linked to higher risks for dementia.
 By understanding various life style factors and comorbidities, a predictive model based on life experiences can be established for each individual patient.